Production and Staging deployments

 This is a great starting point for your own workflows.
 Codefresh can handle more complicated scenarios as you will see in the later sections.

-Note that for brevity reasons, the pipeline deploys the Helm chart directly from the Git repo.
-In a real pipeline you should also store the Helm chart in a Helm repository.
+For reasons of brevity, the pipeline deploys the Helm chart directly from the Git repo.
+In an actual pipeline, you should also store the Helm chart in a Helm repository.

 For more details on Helm deployments see our dedicated Helm example.